 - Cons: The surface won’t be as smooth and crisp as a finished concrete surface if not finished with tools

-Check out the Home Flooring Pros Guide to Underlayments
+Related Reading: Check out the Home Flooring Pros complete guide to Underlayment

 Here are some of the best-selling floor leveling products, their cost and common places you can find them: